ARW4/FPL_Project/README.md

 #### Using Github actions and R to Authenticating Google Sheets using a service account
 Using github actions means that I was able to automate the running of my script on a pre determined schedule.
 This was essential as I wanted the data pipelien to be fully automated.
 After automating the running of the script I then needed a way of saving the tables created somewhere that I could use for a Tableau dashboard.
 Tableau Public allows for data to refresh only when using the google sheets connector, hence the reason why I decided to save the data to google sheets.

-1 - Create a project IN GCP
+1 - Create a new project in GCP or select an existing one you would like to use 2 - Create Credentials:
+    - Create Credentials > API Key
+    - Create credentials > Service Account (This step will download the service account credentials in JSON format) 3 - Using the menu in the top left of the GCP console navigate to APIs & Services > Enable APIs & Services.
+Here you need to enable the following APIs
+    - Google Sheets API
+    - Google Drive API
+    - IAM Servcie Account Credentials API
+    - Identity and Access MAnagement (IAM)API

+Using the Credentials saved as JSON you can now past this into github secrets.
+Navigate to:
+<br> Your Repository > Settings > Secrets and variables > Actions > New repository secret
+<br> Name your secret appropriately and this is the name that you will substitute into the YAMl code above.
+In my repository the secret is called PRIVATE_KEY, this is reflected in the YAML code as secrets.PRIVATE_KEY
+<br> Everything in GCP and Github is set up to be able to run a script that authenticates google and saves data frames to google sheets.
-What authenitcating looks like in terms of R code is rather simple:
+<br> What authenitcating looks like in terms of R code is rather simple:
 - You need to call in the credentials.
 - you can then use the googlesheets4 package to authenticate (gs4_auth())
 ````r